BatoolMM/R-markdown/_episodes/04-links-images-tables.md

 ```

 **Note:** A preview of your image should pop up automatically in RStudio if you have the correct relative path.
+But this will be only true if you type out the code, not if you copy and paste it.

 This will output as: